AdaCore/training_material/courses/spark_for_ada_programmers/13_autoactive_proof.rst

 * Information messages about proved or justified checks

   - With switch :command:`--report=all/provers/statistics`
-  - Checks justified with pragma :code:`Annotate`
+  - Checks justified with pragma :ada:`Annotate`

   .. code:: ada